-The dissertation supervision process at the Graduate School of Social Work at DU is a committee-directed undertaking.
+The dissertation supervision process at the Graduate School of Social Work at DU is a committeedirected undertaking.
 While each candidate and committee will work out the methods and procedures somewhat differently, the basic principles require all committee members to be involved in decisions and checkpoints in a very active manner.
 The dissertation committee should work collaboratively throughout the dissertation process.
-Further, in the interest of assuring that policies are applied to all students in the same way and that workload is distributed equitably between faculty members, the Ph.D.
-Program Director serves a quality checkpoint/monitoring role by reviewing and signing off on decisions at various points in the process.
+Further, in the interest of assuring that policies are applied to all students in the same way and that workload is distributed equitably between faculty members, the Associate Dean for Doctoral Education serves a quality checkpoint/monitoring role by reviewing and signing off on decisions at various points in the process.